centreon/centreon-broker/doc/release_notes/broker29.rst

 * Centreon Broker 2.9.1 fixes a memory leak introduced in Centreon Broker 2.8.0.
   All users are strongly advised to upgrade.
+* Centreon Broker 2.9.2 fixes an issue with KPI processing for BAM users.
+This regression was introduced by the 2.9.1 release.